Flackwell Heath: Education

 There are three primary schools in the village, Juniper Hill, Carrington Junior School, and Carrington Infant School.
 The catchment areas for the schools are the east and west sides of the village respectively.
 Flackwell Heath is also home to the Wycombe campus of Amersham & Wycombe College.
 The college is based in Spring Lane on the site of a former secondary school that was built in the late 1960s and closed in 1985.
 The village is also in the catchment area of Grammar Schools, including John Hampden Grammar School for boys and Wycombe High School for girls, which are both situated 3 miles from the centre of the village in High Wycombe.

 Transportation

 The M40 from junction 3 to 4 runs through the middle of Fennels Wood.
 Junction 3 of the M40 can be found a short distance away from Flackwell Heath in Loudwater.

 Flackwell Heath was once served by the High Wycombe to Maidenhead railway line, via Loudwater railway station at the bottom of Treadaway Hill.
 The line and station were closed in 1970 although you can walk along the disused railway line through Fennels Wood.

-Carousel Buses operate the council contracted bus services 35 and 36 from Flackwell Heath to High Wycombe and Bourne End, Buckinghamshire, with the 36 not running on Sundays.
+Carousel operate the council contracted bus service 36 from Flackwell Heath to High Wycombe and Bourne End, Buckinghamshire.
 There are also a number of school buses that operate from Flackwell Heath and in the mornings and afternoons.